 Growing Citrus in Perth

-Lemons, limes, oranges, and mandarins for Perth's Mediterranean climate
+Lemons, limes, oranges, and mandarins for Perth's ideal citrus climate

-Perth's climate is excellent for citrus.
-Warm, dry summers and mild winters mirror the conditions where citrus trees evolved in Southeast Asia and were perfected in Mediterranean orchards.
+Perth's climate is one of the best in Australia for citrus.
+Warm, dry summers and mild winters mirror the conditions where citrus trees evolved.
 The sandy, well-drained soil that causes headaches for vegetable growers is actually an advantage for citrus, which hates wet feet.
-A healthy citrus tree in a Perth garden will produce fruit for decades.
+A healthy citrus tree in a Perth garden will produce fruit for decades with minimal fuss.

 Best Citrus Varieties for Perth

-- Meyer: Sweeter and less acidic than Eureka.
-Smaller tree (2-3 metres), making it suited to compact gardens and large pots.
+Sweeter and less acidic than Eureka.
+Meyer is a lemon-orange hybrid, which gives it a rounder flavour and thinner skin.
+The tree is smaller (2 to 3 metres), making it suited to compact gardens and large pots.
 Thin-skinned fruit with orange-tinted flesh.
 Fruits winter through spring.
+More cold-tolerant than Eureka, so a good choice for Perth Hills gardens.
+Meyer lemons are outstanding for cooking and baking where you want lemon flavour without strong acidity.

-- Washington Navel: The eating orange.
+The eating orange.
 Sweet, seedless, and easy to peel.
 Fruits from June to September.
-Grows 3-4 metres tall.
+Grows 3 to 4 metres tall.
 Perth's warm summers develop excellent sugar levels in the fruit.
+Washington Navel is the standard variety for backyard growing.
+The fruit is ready when the skin turns fully orange and the fruit feels heavy for its size.
+Leave fruit on the tree until you need it, as oranges hold well.

 - Cumquat (Nagami): Ornamental and edible.
 Small oval fruit eaten whole, skin and all.
 Makes excellent marmalade.
-Compact tree (1.5-2 metres) suited to pots and small gardens.
+Compact tree (1.5 to 2 metres) suited to pots and small gardens.
+Very hardy.

-- Finger lime: Native Australian citrus with caviar-like pulp.
+- Finger Lime: Native Australian citrus with caviar-like pulp.
 Grows well in Perth's climate.
+Thorny shrub growing 2 to 3 metres tall.
 Available from specialist nurseries.
-Thorny shrub growing 2-3 metres tall.
+The pulp pops in your mouth and works beautifully with seafood.

 Site Selection

 Full sun (6 or more hours per day) and shelter from strong winds.
-Perth's afternoon sea breeze can be harsh in coastal suburbs like Scarborough and Cottesloe.
+Perth's afternoon sea breeze (the Fremantle Doctor) can be harsh in coastal suburbs like Scarborough, Cottesloe, and City Beach.
 A fence, wall, or hedge on the western side provides useful wind protection.
+Avoid low-lying areas where cold air pools on still winter nights.

 Soil Preparation